nrfconnect/sdk-nrf/doc/nrf/libraries/nrf_security/doc/driver_config.rst

 If multiple drivers are enabled, the first ordered item in this table takes precedence for an enabled cryptographic feature, unless the driver does not enable or support it.

-The driver :ref:`nrf_security_drivers_cc3xx` allows enabling or disabling of specific PSA APIs (such as psa_cipher_encrypt, psa_sign_hash), but not individual algorithms.
+The :ref:`nrf_security_drivers_cc3xx` allows enabling or disabling of specific PSA APIs (such as psa_cipher_encrypt, psa_sign_hash), but not individual algorithms.

-The driver :ref:`nrf_security_drivers_oberon` allows finer configuration granularity, allowing you to enable or disable individual algorithms as well.
+The :ref:`nrf_security_drivers_oberon` allows finer configuration granularity, allowing you to enable or disable individual algorithms as well.

 When multiple enabled drivers support the same cryptographic feature, the configuration system attempts to include only one implementation to minimize code size.